Spencer-png/Gamesense/README.md

 1. download the injector

-2. put -insecure in csgo params

-3. run steam

-4. Run csgo.exe
+2. Run the loader

-5. Enjoy skeet for free 😈
+3. Enjoy skeet for free 😈

 ## IF LUA'S DONT LOAD